ben-shepherd/radical-bookworm/notes.md

 # #Extras

 As well as the `NyTimesService`, I have provided an additional resource that acts as if it were another external API that provides book resources called `ExternalBookService`.
 In reality it's connecting to another DB and pulling the books down from a collection and then formatting them in the system expects

-# #Issues

-There is a slight issue where I've not used a global state handler like Redux, Context or MobX.
-As a result, in some places there is a slight data state mismatch.

-Specific example is book favourites.
-The data is fetched for rendering the gallery, and then turns into a search result when searching, which uses a different data state for rendering the favourite (heart icon).
-This could be solved by using state management to store them globally and render accordingly